top of page

 DEXA scan vs Other Body Composition Tests: What Actually Works?

-If you’re serious about improving your health or physique, the quality of your data matters.
+If you are serious about improving your health or physique, the quality of your data matters.

 DEXA body composition scan London measuring visceral fat and muscle mass